 The psoas muscle is a long muscle located on either side of the lumbar vertebra to the lower aspect of the pelvis.
-It is responsible for hip flection and is the primary connector between the trunk and the lower limbs.
+It is responsible for hip flexion and is the primary connector between the trunk and the lower limbs.

-Due to our more sedintary lifestyle (excessive sitting) the psoas muscle becomes shortened and weak.
-This, in turn, causes overuse of other surrounding muscles resulting in low back pain.
+Due to our more sedentary lifestyle (excessive sitting) the psoas muscle becomes short and weak.
+This causes overuse of other surrounding muscles and often results in low back pain.

 Because of it's large size, and shortened length from prolonged sitting, the psoas muscle can override other muscles, especially the abdominal muscles (the abs), when doing exercises like crunches.